Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # By default in any Next.js application when we navigate to a route that is not defined in app folder, Next.js renders a deafult 404 page not found.

 # To create a custom not found page, we can simply create a file named 'not-found.tsx/js'

+# In most production grade applications it is desirable to display a custom 404 page with branding and custom theme applied.

+# If we want to programmatically render custom not-found page based on a certain condition then we can use notFound() function from Next.js

+# not-found pages can also be defined at the folder level